A lot or a little?

 Did you read the first book?
 Which do you like better?
 What's your favorite fantasy series, and how does this one compare?

 Will you read the third book?
 What do you think will happen, or what do you want to happen, to Amani and the rebels?

 - Genre: Fantasy

-- Topics: Magic and Fantasy, Princesses and Fairies, Friendship, Great Girl Role Models
+- Topics: Magic and Fantasy, Princesses, Fairies, Mermaids, and More, Friendship, Great Girl Role Models

 - Book type: Fiction